UniTime/unitime-doc/add-default-manager-setting.md

 * **Reference**
 	* The name by which the application recognizes the setting

+* **Description**
+	* The description that is displayed in the [Manager Settings](manager-settings) screen (accessible by all schedule managers)

 * **Default Value**
 	* Value applicable to all schedule managers unless it is changed by them in the [Manager Settings](manager-settings) screen

 * **Allowed Values**
-	* Comma separated list of possible values of the setting from which the schedule managers can choose in the [Edit Manager Setting](edit-manager-setting) screen
+	* List of possible values of the setting from which the schedule managers can choose in the [Edit Manager Setting](edit-manager-setting) screen

-* **Description**
-	* The description that is displayed in the [Manager Settings](manager-settings) screen (accessible by all schedule managers)

 ## Operations